tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-This is not specific to spatial data, any value in the dwc:dataGeneralizations field will cause this flag to be raised, but the primary use case is expected to be that dwc:dataGeneralizations demonstrates obfuscated locations.
+This is not specific to spatial data, any value in the dwc:dataGeneralizations field will cause this flag to be raised, but the primary Use Case is expected to be that dwc:dataGeneralizations demonstrates obfuscated locations.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************